rafaelbicudo/PhD/README.md

 ### linear-regression.py

 Performs a linear regression to determine Ryckaert-Bellemans torsional coefficients used in the parameterization of classical dihedral energies.
 The optimization uses quantum mechanical calculations of a rigid scan via Gaussian09/16 code, performs a cubic interpolation in the quantum data and fit the coefficients to reproduce the polynomial.
-It recieves as input:
+It recieves the following as input:

 1. Gaussian09/16 output file - `gaussianlogfile`
 2. DICEtools xyz rotations file - `xyzrotationsfile`
 3. GROMACS (.itp) topology file - `topfile`
 4. Number of points (configurations) in the rigid scan - `npoints`
 5. Atoms defining the torsional angle - `a1`, `a2`, `a3` and `a4`

+### evaporation.py

+Interface with [GROMACS](https://www.gromacs.org/) developed for performing solvent evaporation.
+By specifying the amount of solvent and the evaporation rate, the script removes solvent molecules and call GROMACS to perform NPT simulations in a loop.
+It recieves the following as input:

+1. GROMACS molecular structure file (`.gro`) - `grofile`
+2. GROMACS topology file (`.top`) - `topfile`
+3. Evaporation rate (in percentage) - `evapRate`
+4. Total amount of solvent to be removed (in percentage) - `evapTotal`